 - Alternatively, if the custody agreement has changed.

-Retroactive Child Support and Arrears
+Retroactive Child Support Arrears in ID

 Withholding order is the enforcement measure that is most frequently used.
 In Idaho.
 Automatic income withholding is required for all child support orders.
 In other words, automatic withholding kicks in if the paying parent is one month behind and the money is taken out of their paycheck.